illegal-ferret/protogen-generator/README.md

 Small update with custom icons (instructions [here](https://github.com/illegal-ferret/protogen-generator/wiki/Manual)), more colors and tons of scaling & rotating!
 Check out the release notes [here](https://github.com/illegal-ferret/protogen-generator/wiki/Release-Notes)!

+**This version might introduce some bad clipping and low quality objects on lower end pcs!
+Currently looking for a fix!** I'm working on the file with a GTX 1070 and Ryzen 3300X.

 **What's next?**

 Currently working on a base model for the body.
 There's a little sneak peek in v0.2, see if you can find it! ;)